valkolovos/language-learning/project_docs/deliverable_chunk_practice_pronunciation_functional_specification.md

 ## Non‑Functional & Privacy
 - **Local-first** operation is mandatory - the system must support local development and testing with mocks.
 Managed scoring is optional.
-- **Local-first definition**: The system can be fully developed, tested, and run locally using mocks for third-party services.
-While it may utilize cloud services when available, it gracefully degrades to local processing when they're unavailable.
-This enables developers to work offline and test without external dependencies.
 - **Privacy statement** (visible near Record): "Audio stays on your device for this practice.
 Nothing is saved or sent unless you opt in."
 - No PII collected; attempts are ephemeral.